ValdemarQ/C_Class/README.md

     - Non-linear regression is model of non-linear relationship between the features and the target variable.

     - How to know if problem is linear or non-linear? **Inspect Visually**, **Check correlation coeafficient if > 0.7** - there is linear tendency.

+## Workshop:

+- Feature engineering is usually the key in winning competitions
+- ML deals exclusively with numeric values, thus data must be preprocessed before it can be used:

+    - One hot encoding
+    - Label encoding
+    - Buckets encoding (hashing)
+    - Embedings

+- ML also does not know if data is ordinal or not ordinal, thus presenting it correctly may have different outcome on the model.

+- Label encoding is fine for Random Forest model, but it's not good on other regresion models, because those models will assume that higher values on labels have mathematically higher significance.

+- Random Forrest Regression drawback, model can not predict values out of the value range that model has seen.
+So if you are trying to predict some prices or value that may be higher or lower than the values indicated, RF Regresson will never be able to do that.

 ## **SPRINT 3**